songyahui/EFFECTS/README.md

 ### Benchmark:

-We provide a [Miroc-Benchmark](http://loris-5.d2.comp.nus.edu.sg/Effect/BenchMark.zip) for checking inclusion among regular expressions:
+We provide a [Miroc-Benchmark](http://loris-5.d2.comp.nus.edu.sg/Effect/BenchMark.zip) for experiemnts on checking inclusions among regular expressions.

+#

 #### ===========This is for myself=========